Nechitadi/Neighbourhood-map/README.md

 Markers animate when clicked.

-Application utilizes the Google Maps API and at least one non-Google third-party API.
+Application utilizes the Google Maps API, Unsplash API for the brand representative picture and New York Times API for the brand related articles.

 ## How to Test This App
 1. Test the app at: https://Nechitadi.github.io/Neighbourhood-map/ or